-Save money by eating-in properly.
+Save money on food by eating in properly using my guide.
 I developed a strategy to save money on food while also saving your time.
-I doesn’t quite break the $1000/hr barrier so it didn’t cut the mustard for today.
+It doesn’t quite break the $1000/hr barrier so it didn’t cut the mustard for today.

 Daycare is really expensive!
 I was retired with little kids but didn’t want to ‘just’ babysit all day.
 So I discovered gym child-minding.
 Which I abuse.

 If you spent 3 hours and got going all these savings together you could save $15,348 after-tax dollars this year!
 AHHHHH!

 You can do a lot with an hour.
 You’ve probably spent that much time floating through Reddit today.
 So spend an hour trying out one of these and make some money back.

 So tell me.
 What are your quick money-saving success stories?

 - Saving money is good, wasting time is bad.
 Make sure you’re not trading one for the other